Finite state verifiers with constant randomness: 2pfa verifiers with constant randomness and 2nfa( )'s

 Some members of S can have the same communication transcript, that is, they can send precisely the same sequence of symbols to $P$, and therefore receive the same sequence of responses.
 Since this is a private-coin system, $P$ does not know which particular $M_i$ it is talking to in such cases.
 From the point of view of $P$, the state of $V$ at any communication step is a probabilistic mixture (an ``ensemble") of the configurations of the deterministic verifiers consistent with the interchange so far.
 Since such an ensemble can contain at most $2^r$ elements, the total number of possible ensembles is itself bounded by a polynomial, say, $p(n)$, in $n$.
 We therefore conclude that $P$ does not need to communicate more than $p(n)$ symbols to convince $V$ for any input string in $L$, since a longer communication would necessarily repeat an ensemble and can be shortened without changing the result.
-It follows that all accepting branches of $V$ have polynomially bounded runtime for all members of $L$ when communicating with $P$.
-We build a new logspace verifier $V'$ that simulates $V$, rejecting when the execution of any $M_i$ has exceeded this time bound, say, $t(n)$.
-The new IPS consisting of $V'$ and $P$ is clearly seen to handle the language $L$ with error $\varepsilon$, $r$ random bits, and within time $t(n)$.
+It follows that all accepting branches of $V$ have polynomially bounded runtime for all members of $L$ when communicating with such a $P$.
+One can, if one wishes, then build a new logspace verifier that simulates $V$, rejecting when the execution of any $M_i$ has exceeded this time bound, to obtain a new IPS handling the language $L$ with the same error and randomness cost.

-Let us now proceed to show that $L \in \mathsf{NL}$, by building a one-way IPS with a deterministic logspace verifier $ M $ for $L$.
+Let us now proceed to show that $L \in \mathsf{NL}$, by building a one-way IPS with a deterministic logspace verifier $ M $ for $L$ (recalling Equation \ref{equation:detlogspace}).
 We will use the probabilistic verifier $V$ described above in our construction.
 Let us say that $V$ and $P$ use the communication alphabet $\Gamma$, and that $V$ has state set $Q=C\cup N$, where $C=\{q \in Q \mid \gamma_q\neq \epsilon \}$ is the set of states which communicate with the prover, and $N$ is the set of ``noncommunicating" states.
 Recall that $V$ starts by randomly picking a member of the set S of $2^{r}$ deterministic verifiers, the $M_i$.

 The purported membership certificate that our new verifier $M$ will check consists of $2^r$ tracks, each with alphabet $T = \Gamma\cup \{\bigcirc,\infty\}$.
 The $i$th track is supposed to contain a transcript of $M_i$'s communications with the prover about the input $x$.
 The $i$th track square of the $j$th certificate symbol contains \begin{itemize} \item $\gamma$, if $M_i$ receives the prover response $\gamma$ in its $j$th communication step, \item $\bigcirc$, if $M_i$ performs a halting computation with fewer than $j$ communications, and, \item $\infty$ otherwise, that is, if $M_i$ enters a nonhalting path of noncommunicating states after performing fewer than $j$ communications. \end{itemize}